robertdebock/learn-terraform/ADVANCED/local-values.md

 ## Explanation

 Sometimes using input [variables](https://www.terraform.io/docs/language/values/variables.html) are not enough.
-For example: imagine you want to ask a user for a `size`, which can be `small`, `medium` or `large` and where the deployment uses much more technical terms to indicate the [size(https://docs.microsoft.com/en-us/azure/virtual-machines/vm-naming-conventions)].
+For example: imagine you want to ask a user for a `size`, which can be"

+- `small`
+- `medium`
+- `large`

+And where the deployment uses much more technical terms to indicate the [size(https://docs.microsoft.com/en-us/azure/virtual-machines/vm-naming-conventions)].
 In that case, using a `locals` is a great way to map input variables to sizes.

 You can also describe locals as variables that are not exposed; a user can't overwrite them.
 In situations where you refer to a certain value many times, you can place them in a local variable.